 Impacts on Outstandingly Remarkable Values: This alternative would be similar to alternative B, only more areas would be treated with piscicides and work would occur over a shorter period of time.
 All of the sites except one are far from designated wild and scenic rivers or river segments.
 One site (Upper Kern Basin) proposed for piscicide treatment is near the headwaters of the North Fork of the Kern River.
 The furthest downstream points in the two streams proposed for piscicide treatment are approximately 650 ft and 820 ft (200 m and 250 m) upstream of the wild and scenic river boundary.
 The North Fork of the Kern River is designated as Wild under the WSRA.
-As explained in alternative B, there would be long-term adverse effects on recreational opportunities related to decreased recreation (fishing) in upper basin areas upstream of the designated wild and scenic rivers, and long-term beneficial effects on the recreation, fish, and wildlife ORV within the designated wild and scenic river segments.
+As explained in alternative B, there would be long-term adverse effects on recreational opportunities related to decreased recreation (fishing) in upper basin areas associated with wild and scenic rivers, and long-term beneficial effects on native wildlife populations.